Hornbill-Docs/esp-config/esp-config/email/templates.md

-7) The Grey highlighting indicates both variables now have ESP conditions controlling their visibility.
+7) The Gray highlighting indicates both variables now have ESP conditions controlling their visibility.